Installation

 Database Initialization

 The mlw-init image is responsible for initializing the database schema using Liquibase.
-Before running this container, ensure the following environment variables are properly configured:
+Before running this container, set the following environment variables:

 DATASOURCE_URL=jdbc:postgresql://host.docker.internal:5432/mlw